thenamelessdev/discord-spammer/README.md

 - You need to install pthon at https://python.org if you don't have python.
 - To ping a role then use the <@&ROLE ID> format and replace the ROLE ID with the role ID.
 - To ping everyone just simply type @everone and make sure that you have the right premissions.
+- If you are scared sharing your user token then you can use the webhook spammer with just your webhook url.

 # How to use it
 Fist get your user token and paste it into the token.txt file